digitalheir/probabilistic-earley-parser-javascript/README.md

 * Rule probability estimation may be performed using the inside-outside algorithm, but is not currently implemented
 * Higher level concepts such as wildcards, * and + are not implemented
 * Viterbi parsing (querying the most likely parse tree) only returns one single parse.
 In the case of an ambiguous sentence, the returned parse is not guaranteed the left-most parse.
-* Behavior for strangely defined grammars is not defined, such as when the same rule is defined multiple times with a different probability

 ## License
 This software is licensed under a permissive [MIT license](https://opensource.org/licenses/MIT).